florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/powertrain_builder/pt_visual.rst

     # pt_file_path: path to the PT configuration file
     # network_file_path: path to save the generated powertrain network visualization

-And the generated network is shown in this link
+The generated network should look like this:

 .. raw:: html